vivin2709/Lab1-CSE110/index.md

 I also learned how to VS Code UI.
 Which is super exciting for me as a budding programmer and also why VS Code is my favorite IDE.
 I started using it for CSE11.
 I also like using IntelliJ and was informed about its utility at my summer Internship.

-This is the company I interned at: [https://www.radianmobility.com]
+This is the company I interned at was an AI based healthcare, feel free to check them out: [https://www.radianmobility.com]

 [You can find my response to all those people who think CS majors are free tech support here:](mem.jpeg)